aadilmallick/my-notes-docusaurus/docs/devops/04-intro-devops.md

 ### Containers vs VMs

-A host device uses a hypervisor to manage multiple **virtual machines**, where each virtual machine has their own operating system (ring 0) and then the applications that live on top of that (ring 3)
+A host device uses a hypervisor to manage multiple **virtual machines**0, where each virtual machine has their own operating system (ring 0) and then the applications that live on top of that (ring 3)

 ![](https://i.imgur.com/9o1E6bp.jpeg)